near/docs/docs/tutorials/contracts/guest-book.md

 * Messages are retrieved once a user has logged in.
 * User can add a donation with their message.

 That's it!
 Go ahead and run `yarn dev` in the terminal.
-You should see something like this:
+Try logging in!
+NEAR Wallet will check for your wallet credentials stored locally in the browser, and will ask you to authorize this app.
+Once you've logged in, you should see something like this:

 ![Guest Book Logged In](/docs/assets/guest-book_fe_logged-in.jpg)

-Try logging out then back in again.
-NEAR Wallet will check for your wallet credentials stored locally in the browser, and will ask you to authorize this app.

-Let's switch over to our `frontend-test` branch, and build some _integration tests_ for our app.
+Let's now build some _integration tests_ for our app.

 ## Front-End: Test

+This builds off of the work we have previously completed.
+To view the code we have previously written switch to the `front-end-test` branch.
+The completed code for this section can be found in the `main` branch.

 We've built some pretty cool unit tests for our smart contracts, and you may have already done some informal _UI testing_ in the last section when you interacted with our app a bit.
 However, we need to dive a bit deeper in testing our UI, and confirm that all the parts are working together, efficiently, when running in the browser.

 This type of testing is called _integration testing_, and will save us time debugging further down the line.

 First, let's write our _integration test_.
-Paste the following snippet into `tests/App-integration.test.js`
+Paste the following snippet into `src/tests/integration/App-integration.test.js`

-### `tests/App-integration.test.js`
+### `tests/integration/App-integration.test.js`

 ```js
 // these are made available by near-cli/test_environment